 By this stage, I have either convinced you or offended you.
 My hope is that I’ve rattled you, and my regret is that I did not speak up sooner: “Here’s what happens when we twist our children’s spirits: Here’s the boy I was, Exhibit A.” But I couldn’t speak until I had finished my deprogramming — until then, I had nothing clear-eyed or clear-minded to say.
 I was delayed by another consideration, also.
 As I’ve mentioned, my mother was Mr. Gardner’s secretary.
 Until the moment of her death, she believed he was a great man, and she genuinely believed that she had done the right thing in sending all three of her children to the Waldorf School.
 I could not have published this essay during her lifetime, I could not have inflicted such a wound.
 But she is dead now, and I hope she is at peace — and now I can speak truth.

-Cicero once said he wondered why two soothsayers meeting in the street didn’t burst out laughing.
+Cicero once said he wondered why two soothsayers chancing on each other in the street didn’t burst out laughing, knowing full well that they are both impostors.
 But self-professed mystic savants usually have their act down too well for that.
 And some, I’m sure, truly believe their own pronouncements.
 Maybe Steiner believed every word he uttered.
 If so, all the worse, for if he wasn’t a charlatan, then he was almost certainly a lunatic.
 We don’t need to split hairs, though.
 Whether or not he was clinically sane, it is frightening that anyone ever took him seriously, much less founded schools devoted to his doctrines.
 As I’ve suggested, part of the explanation must surely be that many of Steiner’s followers have read only a small — perhaps expurgated — selection of his works.
 They don’t know their man.
 But other, more committed followers surely have studied long and hard, and with a profound motive: They hope to obtain the spiritual rewards Steiner promised.
 This is, of course, understandable — salvation is a nearly universal human desire.
 For this reason alone, prophets have rarely lacked audiences.
 Disciples cluster around oracles — including the ones who want to hasten an apocalypse or two.
 We are drawn to the professed certainty of those who claim to know God’s will.
 We value the supposedly empowering answers they offer us — even if we actually are being led astray, step after step, doctrine after doctrine, deeper and deeper into unreality.

 If you’ll excuse me, I’ll now deliver a little sermon of my own.
 We must find another path, one that is firmly situated in reality and human decency, not in messianic preachments.
 Finding it doesn’t require us to deny the existence of God nor to decry the faith of the truly, humbly devout.
 We could do with more true reverence in this world, not less.
 But I suggest that an indispensable requirement for all of us, as we try to find our way, is humility.
 How much do any of us truly know about anything?
 Scientists tell us that 96% of the observable universe consists of dark energy and dark matter — but they can’t tell what these things are.
 Our ignorance of the physical universe is enormous.
 How much less sure must we be, then, about the mysteries of any spirit realms that may exist?
 We all stand together near the beginning of humanity’s quest for knowledge — knowledge of ourselves, and of our world, and of such powers as may preside within or beyond the cosmos.
 We are far, far from any final answers.
 To claim certain knowledge of the "divine cosmic plan," as Steiner did, is not only deceitful but cruel.
 How many lives has he damaged by shepherding his followers and students into mystical mazes in which they may become irretrievably lost?
 Surely what we need most, even beyond humility, is compassion for one another as fellow seekers of the truth.